apex-dev-tools/benchmarker/docs/user/alerts.md

 # Alerts

 Alerts are stored in a database to track performance degradation.
-The `STORE_ALERTS` in the environment file must be `true` for alerts to be stored in the database.
+The `STORE_ALERTS` variable in the environment file must be `true` for alerts to be stored in the database.

 ## Usage